fanorama/react-random-quote-generator/README.md

+# Random Quote Generator with Reactjs

+Just wrapped up a fun little project—a **Random Quote Generator** built with **React.js and TypeScript**!
+This app fetches inspirational quotes at the click of a button, making it a great way to explore **API integration, state management, and TypeScript for type safety**.

+🔹 **Key Features:**
+💡 Generates random quotes with a single click
+🔗 Fetches quotes from an API for variety
+🎨 Simple, clean UI with Tailwind CSS
+📜 Copy or share quotes easily

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.